Property Titles: Tenants by the Entirety

-As of December 2017, the states that recognize tenancies by the entirety for all types of property are Arkansas, Delaware, Florida, Hawaii, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, Oklahoma, Pennsylvania, Tennessee, Vermont, Virginia, and Wyoming.
+The states that recognize tenancies by the entirety for all types of property are Arkansas, Delaware, Florida, Hawaii, Maryland, Massachusetts, Mississippi, Missouri, New Jersey, Oklahoma, Pennsylvania, Rhode Island, Tennessee, Vermont, Virginia, and Wyoming.

 NOTE: State laws can change frequently.
 Please consult with an attorney for the most up-to-date advice if you're considering holding title to property this way.
 The information contained in this article is not legal advice and it is not a substitute for legal advice.